pgonzalezalv/lingi2401-report/report.md

 * [Firefox Focus][ff] has also an [IRC channel][ff-irc]:
     - I tried to connect to it with my default IRC client (Empathy), but it doesn't work.
 I get an "Network Error" message, but it doesn't tell me more...
 I tried looking on the web for a solution.
 Still no success.
 By the way, I think it is the first time I will connect to an IRC channel.
     - I used another IRC client, a web-based one called [mibbit][mibbit].
 I found a reason why it isn't working: _"You need to be identified to a registered account to join this channel"_.
 I'll try some other time, I don't know how to register for an account for the moment.

+## 2018-11-27 ##

+I had a very frustrating phase while playing with the [Firefox Focus][ff] repo.
+I wasn't able after some hours to just run the app.
+I didn't think it could be so daunting, or maybe I just forgot how it could be.
+Trying to find some new hope.
+Note to my future self: "Audendum est; Venus ipsa audaces adiuvat".
+Which could be translated as "Be bold; Venus herself favors the bold".
+I am not at all religious but that will help me find some courage later on to try again.
+By the way, this is an ancient proverbial maxim a very good friend told me once.
+I remind myself of that when I'm struggling with something.

 <!-- ## Conclusion ## -->